vzhd1701/csv2notion/README.md

 Optionally you can provide a URL to an existing Notion database with the `--url` option; if not provided, the tool will create a new database named after the CSV file.
 The URL must link [to a database view](https://github.com/vzhd1701/csv2notion/raw/master/examples/db_link.png), not a page.

-The tool also requires you to have a `token_v2` cookie for the Notion website.
+The tool also requires you to provide a `token_v2` cookie for the Notion website through `--token` option.
 For information on how to get it, see [this article](https://vzhd1701.notion.site/Find-Your-Notion-Token-5f57951434c1414d84ac72f88226eede).

 ### Upload speed